-* You can replace the buckwheat with any kind of flour that you like, for example almond flour, coconut flour ..
+* You can replace the buckwheat with any kind of flour that you like, for example, almond flour, or coconut flour.

-*** Choose any kind of fruit that you like, with forest fruits the pie tastes more sour.
+*** Choose any kind of fruit that you like, with forest fruits, the pie tastes more sour.
 If you are more into sweet pies then you can use mango or strawberry for example.
-Anther option to make the pie less sour is by adding more honey or maple syrup to the mix.
+Another option to make the pie less sour is by adding more honey or maple syrup to the mix.

 How to make it?

-In the mean time you can make the fruit mixture.
-Add the fruits to a cooking pan together with 60 grams of honey and the coconut milk, bring it to a light boil and make sure the coconut milk is fully absorbed in the mixture.
+In the mean time, you can make the fruit mixture.
+Add the fruits to a cooking pan together with 60 grams of honey and the coconut milk, bring it to a light boil, and make sure the coconut milk is fully absorbed in the mixture.
 Use a blender to mix until it’s smooth.
-Add some water to the cornstarch (according to the instructions on the package) before adding it into the pan.
-Add the cornstarch into the pan, bring it to a boil again and keep steering until it’s fully absorbed.
+Add some water to the cornstarch (according to the instructions on the package) before adding it to the pan.
+Add the cornstarch into the pan, bring it to a boil again, and keep steering until it’s fully absorbed.
 The mix is done after boiling it for approximately 2 minutes.

 Get the cake tin out of the oven and add the fruit mixture on top of the dough base.
 To prevent the mix from leaking out of the cake tin you can wait until both the mix and the tin have cooled down.
 Place some plastic wrap on top of the mixture and then place the cake tin into the fridge.
 The plastic wrap is used to prevent skinning.
 Wait at least 3 hours before consuming it.
 You can add some fresh fruits as a topping to make it even more tasty!

-You can freeze this pie, whether that’s half the pie or a couple of slices or the whole thing, this way you can preserve it quiet well.
+You can freeze this breakfast pie, whether that’s half the pie or a couple of slices, or the whole thing, this way you can preserve it quite well.